MetPX/sarracenia/doc/source.rst

   sftp is perhaps the simplest for the user to implement and understand, but it is also the most costly in terms of CPU on the server.
-All of the work of data transfer is done at the python application level, when sftp acquisition is done, which isn´t great.
+All of the work of data transfer is done at the python application level when sftp acquisition is done, which isn´t great.

   a lower cpu version would be for the client to send somehow (sftp?) and then just tell where the file is on the pump (basically the sr_sender2 version.)